jessspea/challenges/log.md

 - Create a centos 7 base box with packer and commit the packer JSON config file
 	- Installed Packer
 	- set `PATH=$PATH:"path where packer is saved"` so we can run packer when we start terminal or edit the .bash_profile and add the directory in there.
-	- Create json script
+	- Created a json script
-	- Create a KS configfile<br />
+	- Created a KS configfile<br />
 	-Then use `packer build centos7packer.json` This will download and varify the iso and spin up the virtual box-<br />

 1. Create a user with username and a password of your choice.<br />